MohamadAboHilal/MohamadAboHilal/README.md

 - 🔭 I’m currently attending a Bootcamp at WBS Coding School 👨‍💻

-- 🌱 I’m currently React.js and Express.js with Gen AI Integeration
+- 🌱 I’m currently learning React.js and Express.js with Gen AI Integeration

 - ❓ Ask me about anything related to MERN stack and related technologies